jmoenig/Snap/DEVLOG.md

 * **Translation Updates:**

 ### 2023-08-14
 * byob: made default value/name label in slot type dialog dynamic for upvar / slot
+* objects, threads: new "skew" primitive block for costumes

 ### 2023-08-11
 * blocks: only repeat-wrap default values in variadic slots with input groups